dtg5/CS336-Old/lab09/readme.txt

 Well, everything seems to be working pretty well for me.

-It seems like changes made wil update live with the 3001 proxy, but not with the 3000 port.
+It appears that changes made to the modules will update live with the 3001 proxy, but not with the 3000 port.

 The /api/comments page pulls up the contents of comments.json as unformatted text.